intarchboard/draft-iab-rfc4052bis/draft-krishnan-iab-rfc4052bis.md

 # Summary of IETF Liaison Manager Responsibilities

-The main responsibility of the liaison manager is to ensure good and formally correct communication between the organisations.
+The main responsibility of the liaison manager is to ensure good and formally correct communication between the organizations.
 This often includes:

 - Ensure received LSs are recorded and delivered to the relevant groups.
 - Ensure replies are sent in time or it is appropriately communicated why a reply